w3c/tr-design/README.md

 # W3C Technical Reports Design Project

-**DRAFT!
-DRAFT!
-This Project has not been adopted by W3C yet.
-Plan is to adopt this by mid-May 2015**

 The purpose of this project is to maintain and improve the style sheets for current and future [technical reports](http://www.w3.org/TR/) published by the [W3C](http://www.w3.org/).